openspending/fiscal-data-package/spec/index.md

 **`classification`**

-Classifications do not have any standardized name, If the classification is a well-known and standardized one, then it is conventional to use the name of that classification e.g. for COFOG the dimension would be called `cofog`.
+Classifications do not have any standardized `name`, If the classification is a well-known and standardized one, then it is conventional to use the name of that classification e.g. for COFOG the dimension would be called `cofog`.

 ```
 # this is a made-up name for the dimension - you could call your dimension anything